Disordered Parity Anomalous Semimetal

-To understand the origin of the phase transitions between PAS to DM, and BI to DM, we can employ the effective medium theory in conjunction with the Kubo formula for electrical conductivities \cite{Bastin1971:JPCS,ChenYu2018:PRB}.
-The self-consistent Born approximation is a very powerful tool and applied extensively to investigate the physics in topological Anderson insulator \cite{Li2009:PRL,Groth2009:PRL,Guo2010:PRL,ChenCZ2015:PRL,Chen2017:PRB,Chen2018:PRB,Hua2019:PRB,Li2020:PRL,WangXR2020:PRR,Sarma2022:PRB,Chen2023:PRB}.
-In the semi-magnetic structure with multiple layers, the electron wave function has an additional layer degree of freedom, which lead to a matrix structure of the Green's function and self-energy.
-We extend the self-consistent Born approximation to the layered structure, in which the retarded self energy is diagonal in the layer degree of freedom subspace and can be expressed as
+\textit{Effective medium theory}---To further understand the origin of the phase transitions from BI to PAS, we can employ the effective medium theory in conjunction with the Kubo-Bastin formula for electrical conductivity \citep{Note-on-SI,Bastin1971:JPCS,ChenYu2018:PRB,Bonbien2020:PRB}.
+Within the framework of self-consistent Born approximation (SCBA), the retarded self-energy is derived as \citep{Groth2009:PRL}

-where $i_{z}$ is the layer number, $G^{R}(\mathbf{k}',E_{F})=\left[E_{F}-H_{\mathrm{0}}(\mathbf{k}')-\Sigma^{R}\right]^{-1}$ is the dressed Green's function.
-Despite the translational symmetry breaking in the $z$ direction, our scheme is applicable to any layer number and doping.
-The self-consistent equation for self-energy can be solved numerically \cite{Sarma2022:PRB}.
-With the self-energy, the Hall conductivity can be calculated by means of the Kubo-Bastin formula .
-For technique details refer to Ref.\cite{Note-on-SI}.